EARN-A-BIKE IS FULL! NO SIGNUPS UNTIL FURTHER NOTICE

-Earn-A-Bike (EAB) diverts unused bikes from the waste stream using them as teaching tools to empower participants with the basic maintenance and commuting skills and the resources to build themselves a dependable bike to use as safe, practical transportation to get to and from work, errands and recreation.
+Earn-A-Bike (EAB) gives old bikes new life by using them as teaching tools to empower participants with the basic maintenance and commuting skills and the resources to build themselves a dependable bike to use as safe, practical transportation to get to and from work, errands and recreation.

 Who is eligible?